joaogsleite/electron-frontend/README.md

 The build is minified and the filenames include the hashes.<br>

 > After building this project, the `build/` folder should be copied to the electron backend `public/` folder

+## Debug

+This project includes debug configuration for vscode.<br>
+The electron-backend project must also be opened in debug mode for the frontend debug to work.